SatoryKono/bioactivity_data_acquisition/docs/cli/02-cli-exit-codes.md

 When integrating the CLI into automated environments, you **MUST** check the exit code after every execution.

 - A script **SHOULD** treat any non-zero exit code as a failure.
-- `if ! python -m bioetl.cli.main activity ...; then echo "Pipeline failed!"; exit 1; fi`
+- `if ! python -m bioetl.cli.app activity ...; then echo "Pipeline failed!"; exit 1; fi`
 - **Exit code `1`** indicates a problem with the pipeline's execution, configuration, or the data itself.
 The logs from the run are essential for diagnosing the root cause.
 - **Exit code `2`** indicates a problem with how the CI script is *invoking* the command.
 This is a script-level bug and should be fixed in the CI configuration.